 Sir Thomas Cayley (1732-1792), the fifth Cayley Baronet, and his wife Isabella Seton (d.
 1828) had five children:

 - George Cayley (1773-1853), the “aeronautical sixth Baronet”, who married Sarah Walker, daughter of his tutor George Walker, at All Saints, Edmonton, Middlesex in 1795.
-For more information, see Sir George Cayley, 6th Baronet.
+For more information on Sir George, see Sir George Cayley, 6th Baronet.
+See also the blog post Sarah Walker, wife of the aeronautical baronet, and an Anglo-Saxon manuscript.

 - Elizabeth Cayley (b.
 1775), who in 1790 married Benjamin Blackden of High Wycombe, Buckinghamshire.